vrdhn/env-czar/README.md

 turn on/off the fature.
 The other two are easy to guess. generally there is no need of `-foo` pattern.

+The value, if starts with './', indicates path relative to current directory, and gets converted to absolute path

 the `env.txt` can be placed at several places in the directory tree.
 When `e` is executed, the environment variables will be regenerated based on all the env.txt files in the hiererchical path, and the